loopbackio/loopback-next/packages/repository/README.md

 ## Tests

-run `npm test` from the root folder.
+Run `npm test` from the root folder.

 ## Contributors